DorothyTamYiLing/GWarrange/documents/tutorials.md

 **Important notes:**

 Inversion boundaries at 1500000bp and 2500000bp are not detected using ext100_merge3_ISreplaced_genomes.
-This is because the whole homologous sequence block/IS clusters at these boundaries are not completely replaced by shorter placeholder sequences, this leads to the presence of homologous sequence within flanking sequences in the kmers, hence reducing sensitivity in detecting rearrangement boundaries.
-To ensure replacing the whole homologous sequence block/IS clusters by short placeholder sequences, we can extend the genome coordinates of each repeated sequence for a number of base pairs in both directions, and/or to merge repeated sequences that are less than a number of base pairs distance apart.
+It is because homologous sequence blocks/IS elements clusters at these boundaries are not completely replaced by shorter placeholder sequences.
+This leads to the presence of homologous sequence in flanking sequences in the kmers, hence reducing sensitivity in detecting rearrangement boundaries.
+To ensure complete replacement of homologous sequence blocks/IS elements clusters, we can extend the genome coordinates of each repeated sequence for a number of base pairs in both directions, and/or to merge repeated sequences that are less than a number of base pairs distance apart.

 Reference: Weigand, M.R., Williams, M.M., Peng, Y., Kania, D., Pawloski, L.C., Tondella, M.L. and CDC Pertussis Working Group, 2019.
 Genomic survey of Bordetella pertussis diversity, United States, 2000–2013.
 Emerging infectious diseases, 25(4), p.780.

 # Tutorial 2

 _Enterococcus faecium_'s genomes are known to be enriched with IS elements, which could play important role in their genome structure's diversification (Leavis _et al._ 2007).
 Genome structure of 75 _Enterococcus faecium_ were characterised by socru (Page _et al._ 2020), Among which, a subset of 32 genomes displaying two different chromosome structures (21 genomes with structure "0" and 11 genomes with structure "1") (See Fig. below) are used in GWAS, with structure information as phenotype.
-Structure phenotype of two pairs of genomes sre swapped for demonstration purpose.
+Structure phenotype of two pairs of genomes are swapped for demonstration purpose.

 <img width="680" alt="Screenshot 2024-01-10 at 18 17 45" src="https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/a3791047-f56b-4565-85bc-43a7f1d897c2">

-Fig : Two different chromosome structures are found among 32 _Enterococcus faecium_ genomes.
+Fig : Two different chromosome structures found among 32 _Enterococcus faecium_ genomes.

 First, genomes asemblies from which genome rearrangements are detected are re-orientated by a chosen gene, i.e. dnaA.
-The location and orientation of dnaA in the genomens are obtained by blasting it with multifasta file of genome assemblies.
+The location and orientation of dnaA in the genomens are obtained by aligning it with multifasta file of genome assemblies through BLAST.

 Go to the top level of /genome_rearrangement directory
 ```